thetechdog/base10tobaseB-converter/README.md

-# Simple Base 10 to base B Converter
+# Simple Base 10 to Base B Converter
 A simple C program that converts a number from base 10 to any other base.
 # Features:
 - Detects if the inputted base is valid